 - In the 1950 Looney Tunes short The Hypo-Chondri-Cat, mice Hubie and Bertie torment the neurotic cat Claude by convincing him he has various ailments, making him pass out at the prospect of surgery, then dressing him in an angel costume for when he wakes up.
 They finish by surreptitiously attaching a helium balloon to Claude so that he can ascend to "Heaven."

 - In the 1961 Walt Disney's Wonderful World of Color short Kids is Kids, Huey, Dewey and Louie trick their Uncle Donald into thinking an accident with a boulder has killed him and that he's now an angel.

-- In one episode of The Simpsons, Abe thinks that he has been euthanized.
-Meeting a guy dressed as Charlie Chaplin at first confirms this assumption for him, but then he gets quite puzzled upon encountering his whole family at home.
+- In The Simpsons episode "Million Dollar Abie", Abe thinks that he has been euthanized.
+Meeting a guy dressed as Charlie Chaplin at first confirms this assumption for him, but then he gets quite puzzled upon encountering his whole family at a restaurant.
 He assumes that either Bart or Homer must have run amok.

 - The Smurfs purposely evoke this trope on Gargamel in the episode "Heavenly Smurfs" to make him think he's being sent to his final judgment in order for him to change his ways and stop chasing after the Smurfs.
 However, the charade is revealed when one of the Smurfs posing as a visiting angel loses one of his wings.